dotnet/docs/docs/tutorials/getting-started-with-csharp/microservices.md

 You’ll need to setup your machine to run .NET core.
 You can find the installation instructions on the [.NET Core](https://www.microsoft.com/net/core) page.
-You can run this application on Windows, Ubuntu Linux, OS X or in a Docker container.
+You can run this application on Windows, Ubuntu Linux, macOS or in a Docker container.
 You’ll need to install your favorite code editor.
 The descriptions below use [Visual Studio Code](https://code.visualstudio.com/) which is an open source, cross platform editor.
 However, you can use whatever tools you are